rroller/dahua/README.md

 **NOTE**: Using the switch to turn on/off the infrared light will disable the "auto" mode.
 Use the service to enable auto mode again (or the camera UI).

+Why not use the Amcrest integration already provided by Home Assistant?
+The Amcrest integration is missing features that this integration provides and I want an integration that is branded as Dahua.
+Amcrest are rebranded Dahua cams.
+With this integration living outside of HA, it can be developed faster and released more often.
+HA has release schedules and rigerous review processes which I'm not ready for while developing this integration.
+Once this integration is mature I'd like to move it into HA directly.

 ## Installation

 If you want live-streaming, make sure to add the following to your config.yaml: